LukeShortCloud/ansible-module-winetricks/README.md

 ## Testing

-A simple Playbook is provided to test that the `winetest` binary will return the version.
-It is recommended to set the verbosity to 3 with the `ansible-playbook` command to see all of the results from the module.
+A simple Playbook is provided to test that the `winetest` binary will return the version information.
+The results from the module will also be displayed.

 ```
-$ ansible-playbook -vvv test.yml
+$ ansible-playbook test.yml
 ```